Dearest Gentle Reader, Romancing the Werewolf is right around the corner. And it lands on a Sunday.

 Sandwiches

-- Cucumber liberally spread with butter or cream cheese – I like to add a dash of dill
+- Cucumber (sometimes with cream cheese) – I like to add a dash of salt and dill

 - Egg Salad